kubernetes/enhancements/keps/sig-node/20190322-image-gc-whitelist.md

 There are two alternatives for implementation:
 * Define only the hostname part of the image URL in the command line parameter.
 So that all images tagged to the same (fake) remote repository will be whitelisted.
 * Define the whitelist with a regular expression.
 In this case all images matching the regexp will be whitelisted.
-A function to verify which images are matching would be usefull.
+A function to verify which images are matching would be useful.

 ### Risks and Mitigations